-OUTCOMES OF JOURNEY 2050

-Journey 2050 provides a guide to invest and expand service where it is needed.
+OUTCOMES OF JOURNEY 2050 Journey 2050 provides a guide to invest and expand service where it is needed.
 The development process of Journey 2050 used the priorities of Efficiency, Equity, and the Environment to assess the outcomes of the Long Range Plan.

-ENVIRONMENT

-Journey 2050 expands transit service and provides more mobility options to reduce the environmental effects from single-occupant vehicles.
+ENVIRONMENT Journey 2050 expands transit service and provides more mobility options to reduce the environmental effects from single-occupant vehicles.
 It also accounts for a transition to a zero emissions fleet in the future.
 These actions will help reduce transportation-related emissions in Snohomish County by shifting more trips to transit and through operations of a zero emissions fleet.

-EFFICIENCY

-Journey 2050 focuses substantial service increases in areas that are forecast to have the largest increase in population and job growth over the next 30 years.
-This results in increased ridership along high-demand corridors and throughout the system, approximately three times more annual riders-from 10 million in 2019 to 30 million in 2050.
+EFFICIENCY The System Plan focuses substantial service increases in areas that are forecast to have the largest increase in population and job growth over the next 25+ years.
+This results in increased ridership along highdemand corridors and throughout the system.
+As Community Transit continues to plan for the future, it will prioritize ensuring that service is being planned and implemented in a way that best meets our customers' evolving needs and expectations.

-EQUITY

-The development process of Journey 2050 accounted for priority population measures, focusing on providing more equitable transit service to the community.
+EQUITY The development process of Journey 2050 accounted for priority population measures, focusing on providing more equitable transit service to the community.
 Journey 2050 evaluated the percent of each priority population in Snohomish County with access to frequent service (15 minute or better headways) and found that within Snohomish County, Community Transit provides (and will provide through Journey 2050) frequent service to:

+JOURNEY

 HOW WE'LL GET THERE

 Journey 2050 highlights additional elements such as capital planning and investments, financial sustainability and implementation considerations to improve mobility and access by making travel easy for all.

+FINANCES

 SUPPORTING PLAN ELEMENTS

 Implementing Journey 2050 will require significant capital investments, including the necessary infrastructure to transition the fleet to zero emissions vehicles.
 Additionally, investments will support the change and growth in services, including transit priority treatments, passenger facilities, and operational elements.

-Community Transit will continuously assess its financial sustainability through this plan implementation to ensure successful outcomes.

-Implementing this plan will require significant partnership with local, state, regional, and federal partners.
-Close coordination with local, state, and federal agencies will ensure that service and capital investments align with land use changes and leverage funding and other partnership opportunities.
+Community Transit will continuously assess its financial sustainability through this plan implementation to ensure successful outcomes. communitytransit IMPLEMENTATION communitytransity Implementing this plan will require significant partnership with local, state, regional, and federal partners to ensure that service and capital investments align with land use changes and leverage funding and other partnership opportunities.
+Community Transit will also continue to adapt to evolving customer and community needs to provide a safe, reliable, and efficient transit system.